Rakshith6/UnimanualReaching_Simulation/Version 3-Stagewise exploration/Readme.md

 **Results**

-For each Type of exploration, 10000 experiments were conducted to find distribution and average behaviors:
+For each Type of exploration, 10000 experiments were conducted to find distribution and average behaviors.
+Each experiment was terminated at 500 episodes irrespective reaching stage 2 or 3:
 1. Histograms of episodes to convergence and final policy cumulative reward were constructed.
 2. The average episodes to convergence and episode reward were calculated.